-Our pumpkin trio from Jack-O’-Lantern Jamboree being projected onto real pumpkins.
+The pumpkin trio from Jack-O’-Lantern Jamboree 2 projected onto real pumpkins.

 Have that idea ready?
 Great!
 Let’s run though some of the most important features all projectors have.
 We’ll explain a bit about what each one means and tell you how it’s going to apply to different decorating situations.

 The light output of a projector is measured in units called “lumens.”
 Lumens are meant to measure the brightness of a projector, so that the higher the number, the brighter the projector will be.
 However, because lumens can be measured in many different ways, directly comparing these numbers is not always accurate.